Tuvalu Islands Football Association

+FIFA and Oceania Football Confederation (OFC)

 History was made in 2007 when Tuvalu became the first non FIFA member to participate in an official World Cup qualifying match.
 The situation arose when the regional governing body used the 2007 South Pacific Games, as the first stage of the qualification tournament for the 2010 FIFA World Cup and qualification tournament for the 2008 OFC Nations Cup.
 Tuvalu performed with great credit, earning a remarkable 1–1 draw with Tahiti in which Viliamu Sekifu became as the first World cup scorer for his country.
 The other three fixtures in the tournament ended in defeat and Tuvalu failed to progress from their five team group.

-The TNFA has been wanting to be a member of FIFA since 1987.
-In September 2008, Tuvaluan Prime Minister Apisai Ielemia and the President of the Tuvalu Football Association, Tapugao Falefou, visited the headquarters of FIFA in Zurich, hoping to gain full membership in the organisation.
-The Dutch Support Tuvalu Foundation is working with the TNFA to advance Tuvalu's FIFA application and with the development of football in Tuvalu.
+Tuvalu has been wanting to be a member of FIFA since 1987.
+Paulson Panapa was president of the association, from 2001 to 2005.
+He was also chairman of the association from 2010 to 2014.
+Under his leadership, the association was actively trying to gain membership of FIFA.
+In September 2008, Tuvaluan Prime Minister Apisai Ielemia and the President of the association, Tapugao Falefou, visited the headquarters of FIFA in Zurich, hoping to gain full membership in the organisation.
+The Dutch Support Tuvalu Foundation is working with the TIFA to advance Tuvalu's FIFA application and with the development of football in Tuvalu.
 The Tuvalu team and the activities of the Dutch Support Tuvalu Foundation are the focus of Mission Tuvalu (Missie Tuvalu) (2013), a feature documentary directed by Jeroen van den Kroonenberg on Tuvalu's journey to becoming a FIFA member.

+In June 2016, Soseala Tinilau was appointed as the President of the association.
+He has previous played football with Manu Laeva Football Club.
+As the president of TIFA, Soseala Tinilau was involved in negotiating development programmes and technical assistance from the Oceania Football Confederation (OFC) the governing body for football in Oceania under FIFA, such as grants of equipment and funds for capacity building activities and national team development.

+In 2019, OFC restarted Tuvalu's Associate Membership, which will allow Tuvalu to take part in OFC tournaments.
+The restart of Tuvalu's associate membership of OFC, also means TIFA can access OFC's development programmes and will receive technical assistance and funding to develop football in Tuvalu, which includes airfares to attend OFC events.